 Causes of Vaginismus

-Although vaginismus manifests itself as a physical problem, it is caused by psychological and emotional factors.
+Although vaginismus manifests itself as a physical condition, it is caused by psychological factors.

 So many of the women that I have treated for vaginismus initially attributed the symptom to a physical abnormality, believing that there must be something wrong with their vagina.
 It could be that they believed their vagina was simply too narrow, too shallow or their hymen was preventing penetration.
-The reality is that vaginas are stretchy and elastic – when the minds they are connected to are relaxed!
-I have worked with clients who have spent many years doing physiotherapy exercises to overcome their vaginismus.
+The reality is that vaginas are stretchy and elastic – when the minds that control them are relaxed!
+I have worked with clients who have spent a great deal of time battling with dilators or physical relaxation exercises to overcome their vaginismus.
 Some have used botox to try and relax the muscles.
-Others have had surgery on their vaginas . . . and still have vaginismus.
+Others have had surgery on their vaginas . . . and still the vaginismus remains.

-Our mind is an remarkably powerful contraption and the thoughts we create can have an incredible impact upon our body.
+Our minds are remarkably powerful and the thoughts we create can have an incredible impact upon our body.
 Simply with the power of our imagination we have the ability to create a whole host of physical sensations: we can make our heart race by thinking of a frightening situation; we can create a headache by feeling stressed.
 By the same token, simply the dread and fear of penetration can have a massive impact upon how your body will respond to that very thing.

 What vaginismus is NOT caused by…

-This may be a little challenging or controversial, but every piece of literature I’ve ever read on vaginismus suggests that some or all of the cases of it may be caused by past events.
-This is simply not true.
+Almost every piece of literature about vaginismus suggests that it may be caused by past events.
+This is simply untrue!